jdantonio/concurrent-ruby-presentation/README.md

 ## Sample Code

 All of the source code shwon in the presentation is available in the `code` folder of this repo.
 It has all been tested in IRB running under MRI 2.0.
+It should work fine under MRI 1.9 and above and both JRuby and Rubinius running in 1.9 mode.
 As always, YMMV.

 ## Copyright

-This presentation is Copyright &copy; 2013 [Jerry D'Antonio](https://twitter.com/jerrydantonio).
-All Rights Reserved.

 All source code in the `code` folder is Copyright &copy; 2013 [Jerry D'Antonio](https://twitter.com/jerrydantonio).
 It is free software and may be redistributed under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php).